starship-s/MIS3450/README.md

-Final website mockup project for MIS3450 at USU, using vanilla HTML, CSS and JavaScript.
+Final website mockup project for MIS3450, using vanilla HTML, CSS and JavaScript.